Prolonged dormancy – usually to avoid drying or cold.

 With one or more carinae.

-The middle tooth in a row of radular teeth - sometimes called the rhacidian tooth.
+The middle tooth of each row of teeth of the radula.
+Sometimes called the rhacidian tooth.

 An inverted V-shape.